 The (outer) Zona glomerulosa makes mineralocorticoids, to control Sodium and Potassium in the urine.

-An active capsule is unusual, because every other organ’s capsule does nothing but separate it from the surrounding tissues.
+Each gland is enclosed in an active capsule, which does its maintenance and repair.
+An active capsule is unique to the adrenals: every other capsule does nothing but separate the gland it encloses, from the surrounding tissues.
 (2).

 THE DIURNAL RHYTHM OF CORTISOL

 Cortisol, the Dr. Jekyll and Mr. Hyde hormone